Leibniz-HBI/ukraine_twitter_data/README.md

 However, we still ask you to assess your respective use of this data with your ethical review board, and/or with our ethical and legal guidance questionaire [SOCRATES](<https://leibniz-hbi.github.io/socrates/#41-legal-gdpr-and-the-german-federal-data-protection-act>)

+### I don't want all of the data

+You can use Git's sparse checkout feature: https://dev.to/kiwicopple/quick-tip-clone-a-single-folder-from-github-44h6

+If you're just interested in single days, the easiest way is to just download single files manually in the Github interface or automated with their url via curl.

 ## Limitations

 This data is mainly limited by the fidelity of the Twitter API and data degradation over time: